MjetMulti/HTML-Helper/TwitchYtTimestampConverter/TwitchYtTimestampConverter_0_3/README.md

 - filter discord emotes (:slightsmile:)
 - filter emojis (&#x1F642;)
 - wrap urls in pointy brackets (to avoid embeds (in discord))
-- use the Youtube-iFrame-API to automatically gather durations of youtube videos (has to be turned on mallually by disabeling "Use local mode")
+- use the Youtube-iFrame-API to automatically gather durations of youtube videos (has to be turned on mallually by disabeling "Use local mode") (see [Youtube iFrame-API](#youtube-iframe-api))
 - set custom spacer to separate the timestamp and the description (should start with a space to separate the url properly)
 - adjust zero-timestamp for youtube chapters
   - youtube chapters require a timestamp at 0:00, at least 3 timestamps (chronologically ordered) and chapters to be at least 10s long